Error analysis for parabolic optimal control problems with measure data in a nonconvex polygonal domain: Introduction

-Optimal control problems play an essential role in modern scientific and many engineering applications \cite{lions71,tiba}.
-It is well known that the finite element approximation for optimal control problems has been extensively studied.
-Subsequently, there are many significant contributions to this field.
-It is difficult to list all of them, we refer to \cite{gohi14,knowles82,vexler11,neitzel12,winther78} and reference therein for the development of finite element method for parabolic optimal control problems.
-In \cite{meivex08,meivex081}, the authors have developed a priori error analysis for space-time finite element discretizations for parabolic optimal control problems, where they have applied discontinuous Galerkin schemes for temporal discretization.
-Recently, the authors of \cite{vexler11a} have used Petrov Galerkin Crank-Nicolson schemes for parabolic optimal control problems.
-Later on, a priori error estimates to sparse parabolic optimal control problems which utilize a formulation with control variable in measure space can be found in \cite{19}.
+Optimal control problems are widely used in scientific and engineering applications \cite{lions71,tiba}.
+The numerical study of such type of problems began in early 1970s \cite{Falk,Geveci}.
+Thereafter there have been several notable contributions to this discipline and it is impossible to list all of them.
+Nevertheless, for the development of the finite element approach for parabolic optimal control problems (POCPs), see \cite{gohi14,knowles82,vexler11,neitzel12,winther78} and references therein.
+The authors of \cite{meivex08,meivex081} have utilized discontinuous Galerkin technique for temporal discretization and established convergence results for space-time finite element discretizations for POCPs.
+In \cite{vexler11a}, the authors have adopted Petrov Galerkin Crank-Nicolson method for discretization of the control problem and derived related error estimates.
+The sparse POCPs have been analyzed by the authors of \cite{19}, where the control variable is taken to be an element of the measure space.
+They have provided a priori error estimates for the control problem.

+Following the work of Babu\v{s}ka and Rheinboldt \cite{babuska78}, the adaptive finite element method has grown popularity in scientific computing.
+It is well known that a posteriori error estimation is a necessary part of adaptivity for mesh refinement.
+The pioneer work has been made by Liu and Yan \cite{liu01} for residual based a posteriori error estimates, Becker {\it et al.} \cite{becker} for dual-weighted goal oriented adaptivity and Li {\it et al.} \cite{li} for recovery type a posteriori error estimators.
+A posteriori error analysis for optimal control problems governed by parabolic equation have been extensively investigated by numerous authors in \cite{liu03,manohar21,xi,sun,tang}.

+POCPs are widely encountered in mathematical models representing groundwater contamination transmission, environmental modeling, petroleum reservoir simulation, and a variety of other applications.
+There are several real-world applications for POCPs when the state variable possesses less regularity due to the support of the source.
+Essentially, the support for the source function must be relatively tiny in comparison to the real size of the domain $\Omega$.
+This feature drives us to explore control problems in which the source functions are measure data (elements from $\mathcal{M}(\Omega)$).
+The POCPs with measure data encounter environmental concerns such as air pollution and waste-water treatment.
+Due to the presence of measure data, the solution of the state variable possesses less regularity which makes finite element error analysis more challenging.
+Therefore, an attempt has been made to study the convergence properties of the finite element method for such problems.